hx210/tuic/tuic-server/README.md

 # Maximum packet size the server can receive from outbound UDP sockets, in bytes
 max_external_packet_size = 1500

-# How long should server perserve TCP and UDP IO tasks.
+# How long should server perserve TCP and UDP I/O tasks.
 stream_timeout = "10s" # Default: "10s"

 # User list, contains user UUID and password